hurchalla/modular_arithmetic/README.md

 *hurchalla::modular_addition_prereduced_inputs(T a, T b, T modulus)*.
 Returns (a+b)%modulus, performed as if a and b have infinite precision and thus as if (a+b) is never subject to integer overflow.
 *hurchalla::modular_multiplication_prereduced_inputs(T a, T b, T modulus)*.
 Returns (a\*b)%modulus, performed as if a and b have infinite precision.
 *hurchalla::modular_multiplicative_inverse(T a, T modulus)*.
 Returns the multiplicative inverse of a if it exists, and otherwise returns 0.
 *hurchalla::modular_pow(T base, T exponent, T modulus)*.
-Returns the modular exponentiation of base^exponent (mod modulus).
+Returns the modular exponentiation of base to the exponent (mod modulus).

-From the montgomery_arithmetic group, the file *MontgomeryForm.h* provides the easy to use (and zero cost abstraction) class *hurchalla::MontgomeryForm*, which has member functions for effortlessly performing operations in the Montgomery domain.
+From the montgomery_arithmetic group, the file *MontgomeryForm.h* provides the easy to use (and zero cost abstraction) class *hurchalla::MontgomeryForm*, which has simple member functions for performing operations in the Montgomery domain.
 These operations include converting to/from Montgomery domain, add, subtract, multiply, square, [fused-multiply-add/sub](https://jeffhurchalla.com/2022/05/01/the-montgomery-multiply-accumulate), pow, gcd, and more.
-For improved performance in some situations, the file *montgomery_form_aliases.h* provides simple aliases for faster (with limitations on allowed modulus) instantiations of the class MontgomeryForm.
+For improved performance, if you can guarantee your modulus will be under half or under a quarter of the maximum value of your integer type T, the file *montgomery_form_aliases.h* provides aliases of the class MontgomeryForm which typically run ~5-10% faster.

 For an easy demonstration of MontgomeryForm, you can see one of the [examples](examples/example_without_cmake).